CoSyn: Detecting Implicit Hate Speech in Online Conversations Using a Context Synergized Hyperbolic Network: Conclusion

 In this paper, we present CoSyn, a novel learning framework to detect implicit hate speech in online conversations.
 CoSyn jointly models the conversational context and the author's historical and social context in the hyperbolic space to classify whether a target utterance is hateful.
 Leveraging these contexts allows CoSyn to effectively detect implicit hate speech ubiquitous in online social media.
-As part of future work, we would like to improve on the current limitations of CoSyn, including but not limited to: (1) improving the effectiveness of the user's personal context and (2) incorporating world knowledge to improve implicit hate speech classification.